 Why has there been a rise in the number of people crossing into Canada?

-Due to the terms of the STCA, for most individuals fleeing the US to be considered for refugee status they must enter outside an official port of entry.
-In doing so, these individuals can legally make a refugee claim and begin the process of gaining refugee status in Canada.
+Due to the terms of the STCA, in order for most individuals fleeing the United States to be considered for refugee status in Canada they must enter outside an official port of entry.
+By doing so, these individuals can begin the refugee claim process, whereas if they arrived via regular channels, they would be automatically returned to the United States.

 If the STCA were to be revoked, individuals would have the opportunity to make their refugee claims at official border points in an orderly manner, and avoid the risks associated with unofficial crossings.